 Analysing Corruption provides an authoritative and engaging introduction to a subject that is the largest public policy challenge that the state faces in many parts of the world.
 It is suitable for courses in politics, public policy, public administration, development studies and anthropology.
 It will also be of value to those working in NGOs and charities helping to shape anti-corruption thinking.

 4. The Measurement Challenge

 5. Causes of Corruption

 6. Business, the Economy and Corruption

 8. National Approaches to Tackling Corruption

 9. People Power: Citizens, Civil Society and Corruption

-Dan Hough is Professor of Politics and Director of the Sussex Centre for the Study of Corruption at the University of Sussex.
+Dan Hough is Professor of Politics at the University of Sussex.
 He has been a consultant on corruption and anti-corruption issues for the UK government, the Saudi Arabian anti-corruption commission, and the South Korean anti-corruption commission.